 I believe in a secure border.
 I also believe in effective policies for legal immigration.
 I know there’s a way to be rigorous and compassionate.
 And, because I’ve owned a border security business for 20 years, I understand the challenges of this issue.

 Our weak borders have read like a 1,254-mile-long “Open for Business” sign to millions of undocumented immigrants and the criminals who take advantage of them.
 Illegal immigration violates our laws and our sovereignty.
 Weak borders create a dangerous situation for women, children and men who try to cross into our state.
-These unfortunate people are themselves often victimized by criminals.
+These unfortunate people are often victimized by criminals.
 I’ve seen their bodies lying lifeless in south Texas fields.
-For the sake of all of us who believe in law and safety, we must be strong on border security.
+For the sake of all of us who believe in law and safety, we must be smart on border security.

 We must also be compassionate.
 It is nothing short of inhuman to throw a DREAM Act child out of our country or to leave them parentless by deporting their family.
 Period.